21 Online Shopping Statistics to Keep in Mind in 2023

 In the eCommerce Leaders Survey Report on Site Performance report, 61% of surveyed retailers stated they would leverage headless commerce technology, while 62% agreed it can significantly improve engagement and conversions.

-Pinterest has become one of the latest traffic acquisition channels for ecommerce companies.
+Pinterest has become one traffic acquisition powerhouse for ecommerce companies.
 In contrast with most social media companies, Pinterest works as an image search engine, much like Google does for search queries and YouTube for video.

-- 60% of their global audience is made up by women
+- 60% of their global audience is made up of women

-- 40% of Pinners have a household income of $100k per year, and an additional 10% make at least $50k per year
+- 45% of US-based users have a household income of $100k per year

 - 97% of the top searches on Pinterest are unbranded

-Like every new ad platform, Pinterest’s advertising costs are cheap, and their audience has been less exposed to ads, increasing the chances of running profitable campaigns.
+Like every new ad platform, Pinterest’s advertising costs are cheap, and its audience has been less exposed to ads, increasing the chances of running profitable campaigns.

 3 payment processing trends